dpgradio/creative/README.md

 Content-Security-Policy: script-src 'nonce-abc1234'
 ```

-Take note that this nonce need to be random on every request, as else this security is useless.
+**!!
+Take note that this nonce need to be random on every request, as else this security is useless !!**

 ## Utilities